Chronic, watery diarrhea. Bad gas. Cramps. Bloating. Vomiting.

 If you suffer from symptoms like these shortly after eating food that either has sugar added to it or contains sugar naturally, your top priority is to find out for sure whether you have Sugar Intolerance caused by Congenital Sucrase Isomaltase Disease (CSID), which can cause these symptoms.

-This condition is also referred to as “Sucrose Intolerance caused by CSID,” because sucrose is a type of sugar that triggers these distressing symptoms because your body can’t digest it.
+This condition is also referred to as “Sucrose Intolerance caused by CSID,” because sucrose is a type of sugar that triggers these distressing symptoms when your body can’t digest it.

 It’s important to know that having Sugar Intolerance does not have to be a burden, something to be embarrassed about, or a condition that limits you or your children.

 In fact, Sugar Intolerance – your doctor may call it Congenital Sucrase-Isomaltase Deficiency (CSID) – is like other chronic diseases, such as diabetes or gluten intolerance, which can be managed well once you know how to eat right for the condition and get the appropriate treatment.